markuseklund39/Web-Server/README.md

 I then created the directory /var/www/mydomain.se and added an index.html file.
-The site was enabled using a2ensite mydomain.se.conf, followed by systemctl reload apache2.
+The site was enabled using *a2ensite mydomain.se.conf*, followed by *systemctl reload apache2*.

 ## Cloudflare Tunnel